Miks29/Miks29/README.md

 ### Hi there 👋

-These are all the projects I made personally and with others.
+These are all the projects I made and learned.

 <!--
 **Miks29/Miks29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.